ulysseskan/applefitnesschallengecalc/README.md

 ## About

 Each month, Apple Fitness creates a new goal for you.
-Depending on the goal, it may also try and calculate the effort you need to put in each day to attain that goal.
+Depending on the goal, it may try and calculate the effort you need to put in each day to attain that goal.

 Problem: Apple calculates this effort assuming you don't have a day of rest - for example, Sunday.

-For example, in the screenshot below, Apple suggests exercising for at least 45 minutes per day - including Sundays.
+For example, in the screenshot below, Apple suggests exercising for at least 45 minutes per day - including Sundays:

 ![apple_default_fitness_challenge_calc](https://user-images.githubusercontent.com/71786368/190300141-469877ee-7935-427c-b5ec-4a183977735f.jpg)